Cliff effect: Digital radio

 HD Radio broadcasting, officially used only in the United States, is one system designed to have an analog fallback.
-Receivers are designed to immediately switch to the analog signal upon losing a lock on digital, but only as long as the tuned station operates in hybrid digital mode (the official meaning of "HD").
+Digital radio receivers are designed to immediately switch to the analog signal upon losing a lock on digital, but only as long as the tuned station operates in hybrid digital mode (the official meaning of "HD").
 In the future all-digital mode, there is no analog to fall back to at the edge of the digital cliff.
 This applies only to the main channel simulcast, and not to any subchannels, because they have nothing to fall back to.
 It is also important for the station's broadcast engineer to make sure that the audio signal is synchronized between analog and digital, or the cliff effect will still cause a jump slightly forward or backward in the radio program.

 Mobile phones

 The cliff effect is also heard on mobile phones, where one or both sides of the conversation may break up, possibly resulting in a dropped call.
 Other forms of digital radio also suffer from this.